Abhishek10487/Top-80_SQL_Query/README.md

 If you found this project useful:

-* ⭐ Star this repository
+⭐ Star this repository
-* 🍴 Fork the repository
+🍴 Fork this repository
-* 🧠 Practice the queries
-* 📢 Share with others
+📢 Share with others

 ---